Writing Hacks

 10. Bye By

-Passive voice is difficult to read and understand.
-It also makes you sound pompous.
-The easiest way to eliminate passive voice is to scan your work for the word “by” and then flip the sentence.
-That is, change the object of the sentence to the subject and vice-versa.
+Passive voice is difficult to read and makes you sound pompous.
+Scan your work for the word “by” and “flip the sentence,” change the object of the sentence to the subject.

 Of all of these hacks, perhaps the most powerful is getting into the mind of your reader (or listener).
-If you want to communicate effectively, do not think about what you want to say, think about what the reader needs to hear.
+If you want to communicate effectively, stop thinking about yourself and what you want to say.
+Think about what the reader needs to hear to understand you.

 Categories: